jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 > Renoir: WE are your family.
 You would condemn us all to die, for what?
 Who do you really save with your sacrifice?

 Some card centered around betrayal or switching allegiance.

-> Act 3: Camp
-> Esquie: Mmm.
-Yeah.
-I get sad too, when I lose my stones.
-But I always find them again.
-You will find them again too.

-Some card that interacts with rock permanents.

-If we made a Lost // Found split card this would be great flavor text, except no split card ever has flavor text!
-Or we could be a trailblazer!

 > Act 3: Lumiere post-gommage.
 Renoir, after Curator transformation.
 > Renoir: I know it seems absurd to offer oblivion as recompense, but perhaps that's the outcome we both desire.